TFKls/sio2-contest-template/_templates/README.md

 The expected syntax of a templated file (e.g. named `example@` is as follows):
 ```
 @[mode] [name]
-| pipe1
+| ...
-| pipe2
+| shell_script
-|# comment
-| pipe3
+| ...
 @
-...content...
+...
+content
+...
 ```
-The script then takes the content, and pipes it through the shell expressions in the described order.
-This allows for chaining of operations like `sed`, `envsubst` and similar.
+The script then takes the content, and passes it to the script via the standard input, saving the resulting standard output into the `name` file.

 If `name` is not set, the result is saved to the filename without the at-sign (i.e. `example` in our case).
 Otherwise, it is saved as the result of the